Power Princess: Supreme Power

 Zarda, along with the rest of her universe's squadron, is killed by the forces of the Cabal during an Incursion.

 During the Secret Wars storyline, Zarda is shown to live in the Supremia Province in Battleworld.
-She is later killed during a battle with Squadron Sinister of Utopolis during an invasion on the Supremia Province when Doctor Spectrum incinerates to ashes with energy.
+She is later killed during a battle with Squadron Sinister of Utopolis during an invasion of Supremia.

 Squadron Supreme of America

 A variation of the Zarda Shelton version of Power Princess appears as a member of the Squadron Supreme of America.
 This version is a simulacrum created by Mephisto and programmed by the Power Elite.
 Power Princess was programmed to be a lustful power woman from Utopia Isle who wore a special necklace to dampen her powers when in her secret identity as a professional boxer.

 In the team's first mission, Power Princess and the Squadron Supreme of America fought Namor and the Defenders of the Deep, when they targeted a Roxxon oil platform off the coast of Alaska.